Albaston: Facilities

 The village has a Methodist church, known as Tamar Valley Methodist Church.
 The current building was opened in 2001.

 The Old Post Office House is now let as a holiday home accommodating nine people.

 Notable residents

 Christian Pentecostal leader Thomas Ball Barratt was born in Albaston in 1862, the son of a mining engineer.
 He moved to Norway when his father began working for a mine there and in later life became the founder of the Norwegian Pentecostal movement.

+Cornish wrestling

+Cornish wrestling tournaments for prizes were held at Albaston.